athertahir/deep-learning-time-series-forecasting/chapter_09/Lab6.md

 ```

-Running the example first prints the shape of the preparedXandycomponents.
+Running the example first prints the shape of the prepared `X` and `y` components.
 The
 shape ofXis three-dimensional, including the number of samples (6), the number of time steps
 chosen per sample (3), and the number of parallel time series or features (3).
 The shape ofy
 is two-dimensional as we might expect for the number of samples (6) and the number of time